iambrainstorming/iambrainstorming.github.io/src/chapters/the-lok-sabha-election-is-about-regional-parties-vs-one-party-dictatorship.md

 ### Should we vote or not vote?
 With EVMs, about 5-10% manipulation is possible.

 EVMs have VVPATs installed even if VVPAT slips are not counted.
 People must check and also be trained to inspect what falls into the VVPAT.
 If mass manipulation occurs, it is likely to be caught.
 So, we can request people to vote.
-One can still defeat the government with sufficient votes against it.
+One can still defeat the government with sufficient votes against them.
 So, go out and vote.
 Don't press NOTA.
 We will see what will happen next.
 People shouldn't lose hope.
 The fight for 100% counting will continue.
 Also, there are many things coming in the future, like decentralized monetary and supply chain systems.

 ### About strong rooms of EVM and VVPAT storage